 The medical integration definition has traditionally been understood as being medicine that takes into account people in their entirety: lifestyle, mind, body, and soul.

-Integrated medicine treats the whole person, not just disease.
+Integrated medicine treats the whole person, not just the disease.
 When healthcare professionals decide to integrate their practices, they work with a medical integration team to diagnose each patient and ensure that the issue is cured.

-What Are the Benefits of Medical Practice Integration?
+What Are the Benefits of Medical Integration?

 Comprehensive Care